 This course is designed to ensure competency in providing evidence-based nursing care to older adults and their families, across a continuum of health care settings.
-Attention is given to the complex interaction of acute and chronic co-morbid conditions, interdisciplinary collaboration, the
+Attention is given to the complex interaction of acute and chronic co-morbid conditions, interdisciplinary collaboration, the recognition of risk factors, valid and reliable health assessment, and individualized and evidence-based care for older adults across a continuum of health care settings.
+The influence of attitudes, age, gender, race, culture, religion, language, lifestyle, technology, and health care policy on the biological, psychological, and social functioning of older adults is considered.

-Course Requirements: PREQ: NUR 0082
+Academic Career: Undergraduate Course Component: Lecture Grade Component: Letter Grade Course Requirements: PREQ: NUR 0082